yashmadan123/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 By the end of this lab, you will be able to:

 - **Use your own data with Azure OpenAI**: This hands-on exercise aims to provision an Azure OpenAI resource and deploy a model, observing its normal chat behavior initially.
 You will then connect your data, interact with the model using this data, set up and configure an application in Cloud Shell, and run it to test its functionality.
 - **Explore content filters in Azure OpenAI**: This hands-on exercise aims to deploy an OpenAI model to generate natural language output and explore content filters to ensure the generated content meets desired standards.
+The content filtering system recognizes and responds to particular types of potentially dangerous content in input prompts and output completions.

 ## Pre-requisites